LyokoAPI/LyokoAPIDoc/docs/Tutorials/Your First Plugin.md

 #Creating the plugin project
 In order to make a plugin, <br>
-create a new class library in your IDE (this should be easy to figure out using the GUI) The target framework must be compatible with .NET Framwork 3.5 (this is compatible with Unity)<br>
+create a new class library in your IDE (this should be easy to figure out using the GUI)<br>
+The target framework must be compatible with .NET Framwork 3.5 (this is compatible with Unity)<br>
 (example code can be found below)<br>